remipassmoilesel/indy-technical-test/README.md

 ## When is the weather forecast called ?

-The weather is called if one of the facts has the name `weatherName` or `temperature`.
+The weather forecast is called if one of the facts has the name `weatherName` or `temperature`.
 I decided to implement it this way to make the use of the weather reusable.